usmanjamilsyed/An-LLM-Enabled-Multimodal-Agentic-AI-Framework-for-the-Medical-Internet-of-Things-MIoT-/README.md

 ## **Security Threats and Defenses for LLM-Based Healthcare AI**

 ### **Introduction to Threat Modeling**
 Effectively securing LLM-based healthcare pipelines requires a proactive **threat modeling** approach.
-This involves identifying potential adversaries—from malicious external actors to curious insiders with varying system access—and their capabilities as a foundational step for building robust defenses.
+This involves identifying potential adversaries from malicious external actors to curious insiders with varying system access and their capabilities as a foundational step for building robust defenses.
 Frameworks like **STRIDE**, adapted for LLMs in healthcare, provide a structured methodology for this analysis.

 | Threat Category | Description & Mechanism | Healthcare-Specific Example | Reference / Framework |
 | :--- | :--- | :--- | :--- |